xsedmid/DataDepPtolemaicFiltering/README.md

 # DataDepPtolemaicFiltering
-The objective of this repository is to reproduce the experiments of the "Data-Dependent Ptolemaic Filtering for High-Dimensional Vector Databases" paper.
+The objective of this repository is to reproduce the experiments of the "Data-dependent Ptolemaic Filtering for High-Dimensional Streaming Data" paper.

 ## Reproducibility Steps